adrienkohlbecker/ejson-kms/README.md

 # IAM policies

 Below are the basic IAM policies needed to give access to `ejson-kms` to a user.
-More complex policies can be devises, especially using encryption contexts.
+More complex policies can be devised, especially using encryption contexts.
 Refer to the documentation of AWS KMS and IAM for more information.

 ## Secret writer